Probing the Impact of WIMP Dark Matter on Universal Relations, GW170817 Posterior and Radial Oscillations: Equation of state of dark matter admixed neutron star

-We have presumed the interaction of neutralino ($\chi$) $-$ the lightest mass eigenstate of WIMP within Next-to-Minimal Supersymmetric Standard Model (NMSSM) \cite{john10} as one of the Fermionic DM candidates $-$ with the hadronic part of NS through the exchange of Higgs field $h$.
-Although the obtained results and the analyses still hold true for any Fermionic WIMP.
-The reason to presume WIMP as a DM candidate is that a one-to-one relation is seen between the spin-independent direct detection rate and the DM relic density if its elastic scattering on nuclei takes place cardinality through Higgs exchange \cite{sarah}.
+In this study, we have considered the interaction of neutralino ($\chi$) - the lightest mass eigenstate of WIMP within the NMSSM \cite{Gunion:2010aa} - as one of the Fermionic DM candidates.
+We assume that the neutralino interacts with the hadronic part of the NS through the exchange of the Higgs field $h$.
+It is important to note that the obtained results and analyses remain valid for any Fermionic WIMP.
+The reason for considering the WIMP as a DM candidate is that a one-to-one relation is observed between the spin-independent direct detection rate and the DM relic density if the elastic scattering on nuclei occurs dominantly through Higgs exchange \cite{Andreas_2008}.

-The NMSSM \cite{nmssm1,nmssm2,nmssm3,nmssm4} is just a simple extension of the MSSM with the addition of a singlet supermultiplet.
-The advantages of NMSSM over the MSSM are the following: i) It gives a solution to the hierarchy problem by preserving the nice properties of the MSSM. ii) it has the solution to the $\mu$ problem \cite{muproblem}, and iii) in comparison to MSSM, there are two more Higgs bosons in NMSSM.
-It is worth mentioning that in NMSSM \cite{john10,basic1} the spin-independent cross-section of DM-nucleon scattering can be obtained as high as the one alluded by the DAMA results \cite{sarah}, that can not be achieved in MSSM due to the absence of light Higgs bosons exchange.
-Nevertheless, the DAMA results have severely been mauled \cite{strumia}, and that similar experiments have not apprised any signal yet \cite{salinas}, in this work we propose to analyze the effect of this corner of the parameter space on the properties of NS.
-The interaction Lagrangian density for the neutralino interacting with the hadronic matter of nuclear matter (NM) $(\varphi)$ through the Higgs exchange is given as the following.
+The NMSSM \cite{ELLWANGER1993331,Ellwanger1995,ELLWANGER199721,MANIATIS_2010} is a simple extension of the MSSM with the addition of a singlet supermultiplet.
+It offers several advantages over the MSSM: \begin{itemize} \item It provides a solution to the hierarchy problem while preserving the favorable properties of the MSSM. \item It addresses the $\mu$ problem \cite{KIM1984150}. \item Compared to the MSSM, NMSSM introduces two additional Higgs bosons. \end{itemize} It is noteworthy that in NMSSM \cite{Gunion:2010aa,Bae:2010aa}, the spin-independent cross-section of DM-nucleon scattering can be as high as the one implied by the DAMA results \cite{Andreas_2008}.
+This is in contrast to the MSSM, where such high cross-sections are not achievable due to the absence of light Higgs bosons exchange.
+However, it should be mentioned that the DAMA results have faced significant criticism \cite{Buttazzo2020}, and other similar experiments have not confirmed any signal yet \cite{Amar__2020}.
+In this work, we propose to analyze the effect of this region of the parameter space on the properties of NSs.
+The interaction Lagrangian density for the neutralino interacting with the hadronic matter of nuclear matter (NM) $(\varphi)$ through Higgs exchange is given as follows.